brown9804/MicrosoftCloudEssentialsHub/0_Azure/6_AzureCostManagement/demos/0_BillingReport.md

 > Generate and download billing reports for specific resources.

+> [!NOTE]
+> The total cost of the reservation is spread over the term of the reservation.
+This means that instead of paying the full amount upfront, the cost is amortized over the reservation period, making it easier to manage and predict expenses. <br/>

+> `For example`:
+> By committing to the F64 reservation of Microsoft Fabric, you receive a significant discount compared to the pay-as-you-go rate.
+The pay-as-you-go rate might be $11.52 per hour, but with the reservation, you pay $6.853 per hour, saving ~41%

 - **Navigate to Subscription**:
    - `Sign in` to the Azure portal.
    - `Select` the subscription where the factory is located from the `Subscriptions` menu.